-ZK rollups would provide two commitments to their transaction or state delta data: the kzg in the blob and some commitment using whatever proof system the ZK rollup uses internally.
-They would use a commitment proof of equivalence protocol, using the point evaluation precompile, to prove that the kzg (which the protocol ensures points to available data) and the ZK rollup’s own commitment refer to the same data.
+ZK rollups would provide two commitments to their transaction or state delta data: the blob commitment (which the protocol ensures points to available data) and the ZK rollup’s own commitment using whatever proof system the rollup uses internally.
+They would use a proof of equivalence protocol, using the point evaluation precompile, to prove that the two commitments refer to the same data.

 However, the point evaluation happens inside a finite field, and it is only well defined if the field modulus is known.
 Smart contracts could contain a table mapping the commitment version to a modulus, but this would not allow smart contract to take into account future upgrades to a modulus that is not known yet.
 By allowing access to the modulus inside the EVM, the smart contract can be built so that it can use future commitments and proofs, without ever needing an upgrade.